Friday, March 07, 2008

 Well, where to start?

 As you can see from the rest of the blog, INNER CIRCLE LINE was fortunate enough to have world premiere screening at International Film Festival of Rotterdam last February.
-Another lucky thing was that one of the biggest film festivals in the US, SXSW (South by Southwest), gave us a chance to have our N
+Another lucky thing was that one of the biggest film festivals in the US, SXSW (South by Southwest), gave us a chance to have our North American premiere.
+It has been a very busy and happy time for INNER CIRCLE LINE in early 2006.

 I bow with gratitude to SXSW which recognized this poor indie filmmaker and gave surprising present.
 Actually, I did happen to bow to the crowd after my speech.
 I know it's not American style but do I need to stop myself from this automatic expression of showing thanks?